6.5 Cross-border learning mobility

 The strategy focuses on the development of a real culture of hospitality with the wish to generalise all the good practices already existing within French establishments.
 The measures provide for:

-• Facilitated access to housing with access to the Lokaviz platform in English language and the creation of a Maison des étudiants francophones (House of French-speaking students) at the Cité Internationale Universitaire in Paris,
+- Facilitated access to housing with access to the Lokaviz platform in English language and the creation of a House of French-speaking students (Maison des étudiants francophones) at the International university campus (Cité Internationale Universitaire) in Paris

 Promoting mobility in the context of non-formal learning, and of youth work